kjannakh/15-466-f20-base6/README.md

 Sources: I created all the assets myself using GIMP.
 In server.cpp, I used some code from https://en.cppreference.com/w/cpp/algorithm/random_shuffle to randomize the squares for the speed challenge.

+Note: When the size of the chess board is calculated, it assumes that your window is wider than it is long.
+If you try to make it very narrow it will clip off screen.

 This game was built with [NEST](NEST.md)..